 Towards the end of the first season, the first spin-off was announced and said to involve the intelligence unit of the Chicago PD.
 Soon after, a backdoor pilot was aired and served as the kickoff point for Chicago P.D.
 Two seasons later, Chicago Fire aired the backdoor pilot for Chicago Med, which focuses on the doctors and nurses working at the emergency department of a Chicago hospital.

 And in 2017 another series of the One Chicago franchise launched.
 Chicago Justice was a legal drama that followed the team of prosecutors and investigators of the Cook County State’s Attorney’s Office.
 But unfortunately, the series was canceled after just one season.

 The Star Trek franchise is arguably one of the most celebrated and all-around franchises in the science fiction genre.
 It started with the first NBC’s Star Trek series in the late 60s, which has since become known as Star Trek: The Original Series.

 The original follows starship USS Enterprise as it sets out on five years of space exploration to discover new worlds, civilizations, and life forms.
 The second (live-action) series in the franchise, Star Trek: The Next Generation, came almost two decades later but in between, there were various feature films and even an animated series!

-As of 2020, The Original Series has spawned a total of eight series – and that’s not including Star Trek: Strange New Worlds to debut in 2021 and three more upcoming series, both live-action and animated.
+As of 2023, The Original Series has spawned a total of eleven series – and that’s not including Star Trek: Strange New Worlds which debuted in 2022.

 Law & Order (1990 – 2010)